nodestream-proj/nodestream/docs/docs/guides/creating-your-own-normalizer.md

 # Creating A Normalizer

 A `Normalizer` allows you to clean data extracted by a `ValueProvider`.
-They are intended to provided stateless, simple transformations of data.
+They are intended to provide stateless, simple transformations of data.
 Nodestream has some built in ones that you can view [here](../reference/normalizers.md).

 For example, assume that you have numeric numbers that should be rounded to a whole number before being used.